-Granting or taking a lease of a property used for a commercial purpose?
-Here is a quick guide on the key considerations when signing a commercial lease.
+Are you getting ready to sign a lease for a commercial property for your business?
+Here is a quick guide on the key questions to ask before you sign your commercial lease.

 It is important as a Tenant to ensure that the use of the property fits in with your desired commercial use of the property.
 For example, if you are planning to run a retail business you will need to ensure that the use defined in the lease allows for this type of use.
 If you are going to use the property for storage but will also have use of a small office, you will need to ensure that office use is permitted in the lease.

 How Much Is the Rent on Commercial Property And When Do I Have To Pay It?

 The Tenant and Landlord will be required to come to an agreement as to the amount of rent to be paid.
 However, both parties will need to consider how that figure has been reached, in other words has the value of the rent been based on the property’s rental value?